-I’ve been eating a lot of oatmeal lately, especially when I’m on the go.
-I’ll stop by Starbuck’s and grab their blueberry oatmeal, which is delicious and always hits the spot.
+Sometimes I’ll stop by Starbucks and grab their blueberry oatmeal, which is delicious and always hits the spot.
 I figured it was time to look into coming up with something that I can make at home and take on the go.

 In comes these overnight oats, and not just one serving, but five for the week!
-I love the idea of having a couple jars in the refrigerator to grab on the go, or simply take out and eat whenever I’m in the mood.
+I love the idea of having a couple mason jars in the refrigerator ready to grab on the go, or simply take out and eat whenever I’m in the mood.

-Spices: Cinnamon, cardamom and vanilla will add nice flavor and will pair well with many of the various toppings suggested to complete your overnight oats.
+- Spices: Cinnamon, cardamom and vanilla will add nice flavor and will pair well with many of the various toppings suggested to complete your overnight oats.

-Sweetener: Pure maple syrup is my go-to sweetener, but feel free to use organic pure cane sugar, white or brown, to sweeten your overnight oat jars.
+- Sweetener: Pure maple syrup is my go-to sweetener, but feel free to use organic pure cane sugar, white or brown, to sweeten your overnight oat jars.

-How To Make Overnight Oats
+How To Make Overnight Steel Cut Oats

 That’s it, easy, affordable overnight oats breakfast jars ready to go!

-Or maybe vegan overnight oats with blueberries, chopped almonds, coconut flakes, almond milk and pure maple syrup.
+- Blueberry Almond: Serve with blueberries, chopped almonds, coconut flakes, almond milk and pure maple syrup.

-You get the idea…use whatever you have on hand or suits your taste.
+You get the idea – use whatever you have on hand or suits your taste.

 Overnight oats made simple, versatile and ready to go!

-- Baked Apple + Banana Oatmeal
+- Healthy Apple Baked Oatmeal

 - DIY Muesli Recipe

-OVERNIGHT BUCKWHEAT & STEEL CUT OATS BREAKFAST JARS
+OVERNIGHT STEEL CUT OATS BREAKFAST JARS

 - Prep Time: 8 hours